HiTechGen/Ani2Cmd/README.md

 >Q2: I already extract the video archive but why it won't play?
 <img src=".github\prev5.jpg" width="100%;" height="100%;">

->A2: You should disable administrator first before you run the program.
+>A2: You should disable the administrator first before you run the program.

 <b>How to disable account administrator?</b>